eth-sri/soltix/README.md

 As in the single-contract case, no transformations and optimization testing are possible by using a mutations count argument of 0 or "optimize", respectively.

+#### Generating and executing contracts

+The contract generation and execution steps can be performed with a script that combines both steps.
+For example, to generate and execute a single contract with the specified settings, run:

+        ./tools/generate-and-run-contract.sh <generation-settings> <execution-settings>

+e.g.:

+        ./tools/generate-and-run-contract.sh 0 10 1 2 20 X --assignmentSequence 0

+This will use the generate-contract.sh and run-one-test.sh scripts described below.
+An additional script can process contract sets by invoking the generate-contract-set.sh and run-all-tests.sh scripts described below, e.g. to generate and execute 5 contracts:

+	./tools/generate-and-run-contract-set.sh 5 0 10 1 2 20 X --assignmentSequence 0

+For contract sets, an additional script can split the work and distribute it to multiple docker instances for parallelization:

+        ./tools/docker-generate-and-run-contract-set.sh 2 6 1 1 1 1 1 DIR --complete 0

+... with the same arguments as generate-and-run-contract-set.sh, but with an additional count of docker instances to use passed as first argument.
+In the example, 6 contracts are generated and executed starting from seed 6, and will be executed by two docker
+instances: instance 1 doing contract seed 1 to 3 and instance 2 doing contract seed 4 to 6.
+Results are stored in DIR, with sub directories for the instances.

 ### Test process